sajad torkamani

 docker run -v /home/sajad/db-data:/var/lib/mysql/data

-Anonymous volumes: Specify only container directory
+Anonymous volumes: Specify only the container directory

 docker run -v <container-directory>